Mandy Baker, MS – Executive Program Director, Vice President

-Mandy Baker joins the Origins Team after spending ten years at the nationally-recognized Center for the Study of Addiction and Recovery at Texas Tech University.
-With her colleagues at Texas Tech, Mandy managed the development of multiple recovery support systems at colleges and universities across the nation.
-Her deep understanding and study of the 18-25 year old demographic has resulted in numerous publications in academic journals, books, curricula, and popular press outlets.
-In addition to her professional connections in clinical and academic settings, Mandy also draws upon her own experience as a recovered woman in her work with alcoholics and addicts.
-In her spare time, Mandy is completing her doctoral dissertation using data from MAP Accountability Services and spending time with her family.
+Mandy Baker joins Origins Recovery Centers after spending ten years at the nationally-recognized Center for the Study of Addiction and Recovery at Texas Tech University.
+With the help of her Texas Tech colleges, Mandy managed the development of multiple recovery support systems at colleges and universities across the nation.
+She has a deep understanding of the 18-25 year old demographic; her studies involving this age group have been published in academic journals, books, curricula, popular press outlets and other such publications.
+In addition to her professional experience in clinical and academic settings, Ms. Baker also draws upon her own personal experiences in recovery while working with those afflicted with addiction.
+In her spare time, Mandy spends time with her family.
+She is also working to complete her doctoral dissertation using data from MAP Accountability Services.

 Dr. Frank Lawlis, Ph.D. – Director of Psychological and

 Dr. Frank Lawlis has focused on clinical and research methods involving the relationship between the mind and the body since 1968, when he received his Ph.D. in Psychology with an emphasis in medical psychology and rehabilitation.
 Frank has written and co-authored over 100 published articles, as well as several New York Times bestselling books.
 He was awarded Diplomate by the American Board of Professional Psychology in both Counseling Psychology and Clinical Psychology.
 In addition, Dr. Lawlis received the status of Fellow from the American Psychological Association for his scientific contributions to the field of clinical psychology and behavioral medicine, as well as other awards for his pioneering research in the field.